wp-plugins/video-embed-thumbnail-generator/readme.txt

 * `gallery="true"` turns on the gallery
 * `gallery_thumb="xxx"` width in pixels to display gallery thumbnails
-* `gallery_exclude="15"` comma separated video attachment IDs.
+* `gallery_exclude="15,4322"` comma separated video attachment IDs.
 Excludes the videos from the gallery.
-* `gallery_include="65"` comma separated video attachment IDs.
+* `gallery_include="65,32,1533"` comma separated video attachment IDs.
 Includes only these videos in the gallery.
 Please note that include and exclude cannot be used together.
 * `gallery_orderby="menu_order/title/post_date/rand/ID"` criteria for sorting the gallery.
 * `gallery_order="ASC/DESC"` sort order.
 * `gallery_id="241"` post ID to display a gallery made up of videos associated with a different post.
 * `gallery_end="close/next"` either close the pop-up or start playing the next video when the current video finishes playing.
+* `gallery_per_page="xx"` or `"false"` to disable pagination.
+Number of video thumbnails to show on each gallery page.
+* `gallery_title="true/false"` display the title overlay on gallery thumbnails.

 == Installation ==